What is the purpose of the Women’s Bridge to Business program?

 Do I earn academic credit for participating in the Women’s Bridge to Business program?

 Yes, students who complete the program with a passing grade earn six (6) academic credits from Agnes Scott College.
-The official course designation is Economics 225: Bridge to Business.
+The official course designation is BUS 225: Bridge to Business.

 What does a typical day at Bridge to Business look like?

 Bridge to Business Scholars attend lectures, read and discuss cases, engage in classroom exercises, conduct online business simulations, visit corporate offices at companies such as Turner Broadcasting and PWC, and derive insights from women executives.

 In 2015, the program runs three weeks from Monday, August 3 to Friday, August 21.

 Applications for the 2015 program will be accepted now through May 15, 2015.

 Where will I attend classes?

 Classes are conducted on the campus of Georgia Tech’s Scheller College of Business in midtown Atlanta, Georgia.

 Where will I live?